ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 }
 ```

-Except some particularities that have removed from the snippet above, you can see that this file "exports" a function called `loadAudioBuffer` which contains more or less the same code you wrote in the last tutorial to load an audio file from the network and to decode it to an [`AudioBuffer`](https://developer.mozilla.org/docs/Web/API/AudioBuffer).
+Except some particularities that have been removed from the snippet above, you can see that this file "exports" a function called `loadAudioBuffer` which contains more or less the same code you wrote in the last tutorial to load an audio file from the network and to decode it to an [`AudioBuffer`](https://developer.mozilla.org/docs/Web/API/AudioBuffer).

 These `import` and `export` statements are the tools JavaScript gives us to organize our projects.
 Moreover, they also allows us to load libraries directly from the Web, cf. the first two `import` and thus share functionalities between several projects.
 For example, the two libraries that are imported in the first two lines will help us creating the user interfaces more simply.

 ## Create the audio graph

 Now that everything is ready and that you have an understanding of the structure of the project, let's write our AM synthesis engine.
-The main principle of AM synthesis is to modulate the amplitude (i.e. the gain) of a signal, called the "carrier", with another signal "modulating" signal
+The main principle of AM synthesis is to modulate the amplitude (i.e. the gain) of a signal, called the "carrier", with another "modulating" signal.

 ::: info
 We won't go into the details of how amplitude modulation works here, so if you are not familiar with how AM synthesis works, you can find a number of resources online such as on [Wikipedia](https://en.wikipedia.org/wiki/Amplitude_modulation)